AlessioNar/ulit/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use tulit, first install it using poetry:

 .. code-block:: console

+   (.venv) $ poetry shell
-   (.venv) $ pip install lumache
+    (.venv) $ poetry install

-Creating recipes
+Then, you can import it in your Python code:
 ----------------

-To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function:
+To parse an Akoma Ntoso document, you can use the ``AkomaNtosoParser`` class:

-.. autofunction:: lumache.get_random_ingredients
+.. autofunction:: AkomaNtosoParser()

 The ``kind`` parameter should be either ``"meat"``, ``"fish"``, or ``"veggies"``.
 Otherwise, :py:func:`lumache.get_random_ingredients`